MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-05-22-slow-is-smooth-smooth-is-fast.md

 In a decade of reading programming blogs, I've rarely seen this embarrassment factor named.
 Everyone talks about external pressure: deadlines, sprint velocity, manager expectations.
 The internal pressure gets ignored.

 It works like this: you see a colleague close tickets quickly and assume that speed is what competence looks like, so you start optimising for looking fast rather than being good.
-The time estimates almost every company demands from programmers make this worse, reinforcing the idea that how long you spend on something is a measure of your ability.
+Time estimates make this worse, reinforcing the idea that how long you spend on something is a measure of your ability.

 In my own experience, not that much total time is lost when I slow down: reviewers can review it quicker, we have fewer back-and-forths, and barely any bugs get introduced that have to be fixed later.